naipmoro/naipmoro.github.io/_posts/2017-10-25-lof-reference.md

 interpreted logically, $Ed$
 means the same as $E$ with the truth values reversed.
 Occasionaly, the same equation can be the result of more than one transformation.
-In such cases, we arbitrarily choose one for the label.
+In such cases, we arbitrarily choose one of them for the label.

 $$\begin{array}{l l}
 \textbf{Axioms} & \\[1ex]